beenpow/Stroke-Prediction-ML/README.md

 To produce the results discussed in the Random Oversampling section, we run the cells up to the "Logistic Regression" header in the ```random_oversampling/random_oversampling.ipynb``` notebook.
 This produces the train and test results for the models using the same hyperparameters as the baselines, but with a randomly oversampled training set.

+##### Artificial Minority Neighbors

+To produce the results discussed in the Artificial Minority Neighbors section, we run the cells up to the "New hyperparameters for neighbors" header in the ```neighbors/neighbors.ipynb``` notebook.
+This produces the train and test results for the models using the same hyperparameters as the baselines, but with a randomly oversampled training set.

 ##### Calibration

 For generating all calibration results and figures: